|

 Are you a regular visitor to the CRNRA?
 Your national park needs your help.
 Joining the Volunteers-In-Parks (VIP) program is a great way to support the CRNRA by providing assistance with ongoing needs required to maintain its 15 park units with over three million visitors per year.

 A variety of volunteer opportunities are available for people with different interests and abilities.
 For people who would like to help the park while they visit, they can pick up trash they see along the trails and alert the park to any trail changes or safety issues by submitting an online service request.
 For more organized volunteering, there are regular trail days at different park units with opportunities for both experienced and inexperienced volunteers.
 Opportunities range from picking up trash and removing invasive plants to trail clearing and maintenance and downed tree removal.
 Training classes are offered on various safety and technical protocols.
 Volunteers can also become site stewards for a specific park unit, regularly walking the trails and monitoring them for changes and safety issues to alert the park.
+There are multiple ways you can volunteer to support the park:

 Become a CRNRA VIP (Volunteers in Parks):

 To become a volunteer for the CRNRA, you must register and complete required National Park Service (NPS) forms.
-To learn more about the NPS Volunteers-In-Parks (VIP) program and begin the signup process click here
+To learn more about the NPS Volunteers-In-Parks (VIP) program and begin the signup process click here.

 Standing volunteer workdays are the first and third Saturday each month, and monthly volunteer meetings are held every second Thursday of the month at the Island Ford Visitor Center.
 To see the current calendar, click here.